spencerwooo/mihoro/README.md

 `mihoro`, like `mihomo`, is a config-based CLI client.

-After installing, run `mihoro` once to initialize `~/.config/mihoro.toml`.
+After installing, run `mihoro setup` once to initialize `~/.config/mihoro.toml`.
 The default config is:

 ```toml
 remote_mihomo_binary_url = ""